 If you restrain children from gameplay with appropriate risk, they might seek it to rebel and thus get hurt for real.

 Here is where you, moms and dads, should focus your efforts on discipline.

-A good piece of advice for parents to focus and communicate the risk of consequences in a descriptive and vivid way.
+A good piece of advice for parents to focus on and communicate the risk of consequences in a descriptive and vivid way.

 Here’s a great example coming from GentlemanZone.com:

 By saying “Hold my hand while we cross the street because if you run on your own, you will scare me greatly and also really sad.” instead of “A car might hit you,” is how you can focus on what will scare a child rather than your own fear.
-This way you’ll aide the young one in figuring out what’s appropriate and what isn’t.
+This way you’ll aid the young one in figuring out what’s appropriate and what isn’t.
 Be a play buddy, start small, and use common sense, while leaving the young one lead.